cis1912/docker-demo/README.md

 Run the 2048 docker image:

 ```
-$ docker run -it --rm alexwhen/docker-2048
+$ docker run -it --rm alexta69/metube
 ```

+Now it says that the application is running on port `___FILL_IN_PORT_HERE___`.
+Go to `localhost:___FILL_IN_PORT_HERE___` in your browser to see the application!

+Wait, actually we cannot see anything.
+Why is that?
+That's because by default, the container is running on a different network than your host machine.
+We need to expose the port on the container to the host machine.

-This application exposes 2048 on port 80.
-Can you figure out how to expose the application on port 8080 on your machine?
+Can you figure out how to expose the application on port 8081 on your machine?
 The [docker documentation](https://docs.docker.com/engine/reference/commandline/cli/) might help.

+Now, let's try to actually try to download some youtube videos.
+We recommend this one: https://www.youtube.com/watch?v=xvFZjo5PgG0.

 If you have extra time right now, play around with some of the docker run flags.
 Some fun ones are `-v`, `-d`, `--name`, etc. You can check out the docker documentation for info on how these work.
 Also, you can google around and see if there are other interesting images.
 Maybe `python` or `node`?